 5. What happens after I submit a complaint or report?

-A: The Student Code Administrator will investigate each formal complaint or allegation of student misconduct from a credible source.
+A: The Student Code Administrator will investigate each formal complaint or allegation of student misconduct.
 The Student Code Administrator may summon by written or electronic request any member of the University community for a meeting for the purposes of investigating and/or discussing allegations of prohibited conduct.
-If the Student Code Administrator finds that there are reasonable rounds to conclude that the student violated the Campus Student Code, then charges will be brought against the student.
-If the Student Code Administrator does not find that there are reasonable grounds to conclude that the student violated the Campus Student Code, then the complaint or allegation will be dismissed, and will indicate the reason for the dismissal and notify the accused student in writing.
+If the Student Code Administrator finds that there are reasonable grounds to conclude that the student violated the Campus Student Code, then charges will be brought against the student.
+If the Student Code Administrator does not find that there are reasonable grounds to conclude that the student violated the Campus Student Code, then the complaint or allegation will be dismissed, and will indicate the reason for the dismissal and notify the Respondent student in writing.

 6. What is my role in the student conduct process as an accuser after the report or complaint is filed?